zhinst/zhinst-toolkit/examples/shfqa_sweeper.md

 ```

 For now the general sweeper module does not support the SHFQA.
 However a
-python based implementation called ``SHFSweeper`` does already provide
+python-based implementation called ``SHFSweeper`` does already provide
 this functionality.
 The ``SHFSweeper`` is part of the ``zhinst`` module
 and can be found in the utils.

-Toolkit wraps around the ``SHFSweeper`` and exposes a interface that is
+Toolkit wraps around the ``SHFSweeper`` and exposes an interface that is
 similar to the LabOne modules, meaning the parameters are exposed in a
 node tree like structure.